-For the current issue, we want to acknowledge again the excellent work of Cindy Edwards, our copyeditor; and the ever-generous help of Heidi Eyestone, Visual Resources Librarian of Carleton College, for her aid with images.
-Additional assistance by Kate Wiener, Natalie Zeldin, and Maggie Smythe is also gratefully acknowledged.
-We wish to thank our webmaster Russ Coon for his numerous and important efforts on behalf of JHNA.
-We also thank Carleton College and the University of Texas, Austin, for their financial support.
+For the current issue, we want to acknowledge again the excellent work of Cindy Edwards, our skillful copyeditor; and the unfailingly generous help of Heidi Eyestone, Visual Resources Librarian of Carleton College, for her aid with images.
+Valuable additional technical and editorial assistance by Maggie Smythe, Hannah Rothblatt, and Kate Wiener is also gratefully acknowledged.
+We wish to thank our webmaster Russ Coon for his numerous and significant efforts on behalf of JHNA.
+For financial support, we thank Carleton College.

 JHNA is archived by Portico, an electronic service initiated by JSTOR and supported by the Mellon Foundation, Ithaca, and the Library of Congress.
 Our membership in CrossRef allows us to register our articles, each with a Digital Object Identifier (DOI), so that libraries and other organizations can find these articles and create links to them.